swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

-The [American Go Association](http://usgo.org) (AGA) has started delivering live coverage of AGA tournaments and as well as notable events from the broader Go World.
+The [American Go Association](http://usgo.org) (AGA) has started delivering live coverage of AGA tournaments and as well as notable events from the broader Go world.
 The live commentary of the final game between two of the world's top players, Ke Jie (China 9p) and Lee Sedol (Korea 9p), drew a record breaking 14,000 viewers: